Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Experiments and results

 \section{Experiments and results}

 This section presents a comprehensive evaluation of the proposed STDAE model on the datasets from Section~\ref{Dataset and processing}.
-GWNet is selected as the downstream prediction model \citep{ijcai2019p264}, forming the combined STAEGWNET model.
-Firstly, the overall performance of the STAEGWNET model is evaluated through comparison with several state-of-the-art models.
-Subsequently, ablation experiments are conducted to validate the effectiveness of the pretraining approach, followed by a deep analysis of the experimental results.
+GWNet is selected as the downstream prediction model \cite{ijcai2019p264}, forming the combined STDAEGWNET model.
+Firstly, the overall performance of the STDAEGWNET model is evaluated through comparison with several state-of-the-art models.
+Subsequently, ablation experiments are conducted to validate the effectiveness of the pre-training approach, followed by a deep analysis of the experimental results.